kylekatarnls/simple-cli/README.md

 ## Add arguments

-Now let's add some argument so your command would actually do something.
+Now let's add some argument, so your command would actually do something.

 ```php
 <?php